Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

 # Programmer's guide to Python (Work in Progress).
+Hello Learner, welcome to this Programmer's guide to Python handbook, this book was originally designed as notes when I was learning python, but then I thought okay why not make it public for other learners, so I added some missing components and completed it as a book.
+I hope this helps you in learning python.
+Cheers..
-**What is this:** Is meant for a programmer who's already familiar with other langauges such as c/c++/Java and wants to learn python but fast.
-The goal is to take you through enough python, to check almost all boxes requirements of python while saving you tons of time.
-The one who have taken python course from somewhere else can also use this as to solidfy their learning.
-But ofcourse you should practice on your own.
-I would suggest typing & running your own programs and maintain your own notes.
+**What is this:** This book is meant for a programmer who's already familiar with other langauges such as c/c++/Java and wants to learn python but fast.
+The goal is to take you through enough python, while saving you tons of time.
+The one who have taken python course from somewhere else can also use this as to solidfy their learning further.
+To grow as a programmer its always better to practice.
+I would suggest typing & running your own programs and creating your own notes.

-**What's not this:** Somewhat not beginer friendly, some concepts I consider are better explained on the internet already so have been left off.
-But I believe sodifying the concepts in layman terms is pretty essential which I have tried to here.</br>
+**What's not this:** Not a traditional programming course/book, this book only emphasis on whats important.
+Maybe somewhat not beginner friendly, some concepts I consider are better explained on the internet already so have been left off, I don't know what I don't know right?.
+But I have tried to keep explainations as simple/short as possible most of the times.</br>

 **Index**
 1. [Basics](https://github.com/Anku5hk/ML-Projects/blob/master/Programmer's_guide_to_Python.md#1-basics)